Learn-Write-Repeat/Open-contributions/Rishabh_OpenCV.md

 Vehicle counting on highways along with their speeds (using rasberryPi) Interactive art installations
-Anamoly detection in the manufacturing process. driver-less car navigation and control object recognition
+Anamoly detection in the manufacturing process.
+Autonomous car navigation and control object recognition/detection/tracking
 Medical image analysis